somoye123/Book-store/README.md

 # Bookstore
-Add a new table column to the BooksList component.
-It should render the “Remove Book” button next to each book.
-Implement the handleRemoveBook method which accepts a book as an argument and removes it from the Redux store.
-Don’t forget to pass that method down to the Book component as a prop.

 In this project, we use React and Redux to build the front-end of an application that helps organize and manage a bookstore.